openstack-archive/tripleo-docs/doc/source/advanced_deployment/profile_matching.rst

 * If there are not enough such nodes, it then looks at available nodes with ``PROFILE_profile`` capabilities.
-If enough of such nodes is found, then their ``profile`` capabilities are update to make the choice permanent.
+If enough of such nodes is found, then their ``profile`` capabilities are updated to make the choice permanent.

 This command should exit without errors (and optionally without warnings).